 There were seven survivors from S21.
 Only two are still living.

 We spoke with Bou Meng circled in green who was 88 years old.
 His wife was killed.
 Her biography made by the Khmer Rouge can be read.
 They were both accused of being KGB or CIA.
 He had never heard of those organizations.

-Don’t these photos look eeriley familiar to the Jewish Holocaust??
+Don’t these photos look eerily familiar to the Jewish Holocaust??

 Bou Meng was a recipient of a group beating.
 He was schooled as an artist.
 Pol Pot did not like his official photograph.
 They asked if anyone would draw a lifelike picture of him.
 Bou Meng raised his hand.
 If Pol Pot didn’t like it, he would have been killed.
 He liked it and it almost looked like a photograph.

 He designed other propaganda posters as well.
 (Years later and ironically, he was able to accurately draw the goings on in S21.)
-He stayed alive for two years but most people were transported out by four months.
+He stayed alive for two years, but most people were transported out within four months.

 His coping has been “What goes around, comes around.”
 And he looks forward.

-The other man named Chum Manh was also 88, and he was kept alive as he was useful at fixing typewritter.
+The other man named Chum Manh was also 88, and he was kept alive as he was useful at fixing typewriters.
 He is circled in blue.